open-joinbase/joinbase.io/content/docs/references/lang.md

 Literals for primary types like integer or string is well established.
 For advanced types, like datetime, the traditional implicit pure string representations are subtle and error-prone.

-To avoid ambiguity and enhance the maintainability of the language, not like some SQL dialects, single quoted string literal in the joinbase is just for the String type.
+To avoid ambiguity and enhance the maintainability of the language, not like some SQL dialects, single quoted string literal in the JoinBase is just for the String type.
 On the contrary, we favor `typed literals` for advanced literal, that is: `type prefix + string representation of that type`.

 | DateTime Types  | Example |
 | :-------------- | :----------- |